shiningrain/MyReadingList/ai-system/training/notes/rasley2017hyperdrive.md

 ### Motivation
 1. Searching for good hyperparams need to face the problems of huge search space, expensive training runtime, sparsity of good configurations and scarcity of time and resources.
-2. Previous works are inefficient and
+2. Previous works are inefficient and cost a lot of time

 ### Challenge
 1. Efficiently explore hyperparameter values while obtaining high model performance and optimizing time and resource costs.